How to configure passbolt to use Duo OTP

 Add a passbolt application

-In order for passbolt to enable onboarding and authentication of new users with Duo, you will need to create a passbolt application in Duo.
+In order for passbolt to enable onboarding and authentication of new users with Duo, you will need to create a Web SDK application for passbolt in Duo.

-Note down the Integration Key, Secret Key, and API Hostname details, as you will need them to configure the integration.
+Note down the Client ID, Client secret, and API hostname details, as you will need them to configure the integration.

 Set the configuration in passbolt